 Be mindful to postpone uncomfortable tasks until the end, such as head circumference, fundoscopy and sensory testing.

-Introduce yourself to both the parents and the child, including your name and role.
+Introduce yourself to the parents and the child, including your name and role.

 With toddlers – the initial phase of observation is best done with the child in the parent’s lap.
 Through minimising apprehension, assessment of higher cortical function, muscle tone and tendon reflexes becomes easier.